The fundamental theorem of asset pricing, the hedging problem and maximal claims in financial markets with short sales prohibitions: Introduction

 \section{Introduction}

-Massive short selling is a practice that is often observed after the burst of a price bubble and in periods of financial stress.
-Examples are the U.S. stock price crash in 1929, the NASDAQ price bubble of 1998-2000 and more recently the housing price bubble and the European debt crisis.
-Since the practice of short selling is alleged to magnify the decline of asset prices, it has been banned and restricted many times during history.
-As such, short sales bans and restrictions have been commonly used as a regulatory measure to stabilize prices during downturns in the economy.
-The most notable recent examples were: (i) in August of 2011, the European Securities and Markets Authority curtailed short sales in France, Belgium, Italy and Spain in an effort to stop the tailspin in the markets caused by the European debt crisis; (ii) in September of 2008, after the burst of the housing bubble, the U.S. Securities and Exchange Commission (SEC) prohibited short selling for 799 financial companies in an effort to stabilize those companies; (iii) at the same time, in September of 2008, the U.K. Financial Services Authority (FSA) prohibited short selling for 32 financial companies.
-However, short sales prohibitions are seen not only after the burst of a price bubble or during times of financial stress.
-In certain cases, the inability to short sell is inherent to the specific market.
-There are over 150 stock markets worldwide, and thus many are in the third world.
-In most of the third world emerging markets the practice of short selling is not allowed (see \cite{daouk}).
-Additionally in markets such as commodity markets and the housing market primary securities such as mortgages cannot be sold short because they cannot be borrowed.
-This feature is regarded as a source of inefficiency in the market and motivated the introduction of derivative securities in these markets.
-This paper aims to understand the consequences of short sales prohibition in general semimartingale financial models.
-The Fundamental Theorem of Asset Pricing establishes the equivalence between the absence of arbitrage, a key concept in mathematical finance, and the existence of a probability measure under which the asset prices in the market have a characteristic behavior.
-In Section 3, we prove the Fundamental Theorem of Asset Pricing in continuous time financial models with short sales prohibition where prices are driven by locally bounded semimartingales.
-This extends related results by Jouini and Kallal in \cite{jouinikallal}, Sch\"urger in \cite{schurger}, Frittelli in \cite{frittelli}, Pham and Touzi in \cite{phamtouzi}, Napp in \cite{napp} and more recently by Karatzas and Kardaras in \cite{karatzaskardaras} to the framework of the seminal work of Delbaen and Schachermayer in \cite{delbaenmain}.
-Additionally, the hedging problem of contingent claims in markets with convex portfolio constraints where prices are driven by diffusions and discrete processes has been extensively studied (see \cite{cvitanickaratzas}, Chapter 5 of \cite{KS} and Chapter 9 of \cite{schiedfollmer}).
-In Section 4, inspired by the works of Jacka in \cite{jacka} and Ansel and Stricker in \cite{anselstricker}, and using ideas from \cite{follmerkramkov}, we extend some of these classical results to general semimartingale financial models.
-We also reveal an interesting financial connection to the concept of maximal claims, first introduced by Delbaen and Schachermayer in \cite{delbaenmain} and \cite{delbaennumeraire}.
+The practice of short selling is alleged to magnify the decline of asset prices.
+As a result, short sales bans and restrictions have been commonly used as a regulatory measure to stabilize prices during downturns in the economy.
+The most notable recent examples are: (i) in August of 2011, the European Securities and Markets Authority curtailed short sales in France, Belgium, Italy and Spain in an effort to stop the tailspin in the markets caused by the European debt crisis (see \cite{esma}); (ii) in September of 2008, after the burst of the housing bubble, the U.S. Securities and Exchange Commission (SEC) prohibited short selling for 797 financial companies in an effort to stabilize those companies (see \mbox{\cite{beberpagano,boehmer}}); (iii) at the same time, in September of 2008, the U.K. Financial Services Authority (FSA) prohibited short selling for 32 financial companies (see \cite{beberpagano,boehmer}).